UruemuesiriD/NICE-Challenge-Write-Ups/21: A Sense of Security/README.md

 	Source: https://www.netscout.com/what-is-ddos/slowloris-attacks

 2. The listed host are proto brute force attack:
+-

   - www.deswebs.com (172.16.10.7, 172.16.20.11)

   Vulnerability:

   weak password this can easily be exploited by brute force.
 A brute-force attack consists of an attacker submitting many passwords or passphrases with the hope of eventually guessing a combination correctly.
 The attacker systematically checks all possible passwords and passphrases until the correct one is found.

-  mitigation:
+  Mitigation:

   	 - Change password to a strong one, make sure the new password meets the following characteristics
 	 - At least 8 characters—the more characters, the better.
 	 - A mixture of both uppercase and lowercase letters.
    	 - A mixture of letters and numbers.
 	 - Inclusion of at least one special character, e.g., ! @ # ? ]

-3. Unknow ports should be closed
+3. Unknow ports should be closed:
+-
-	49152, 49153, 49154, 49155, 4915,49158, 49165,49175, and 49176
+	   - 49152, 49153, 49154, 49155, 4915,49158, 49165,49175, and 49176
   	   - should be closed if no applications are running on them, it is useful to know exactly what services/ processes are listening to them, and also recommend running multiple anti-virus/anti-malware scans to rule out the possibility of active malicious software.